StudioSpindle/gallery/README.md

 Example of a gallery project using the Flickr API.

+# Purpose of this example

+The goal was to create an infinite scrolling gallery.

+It works independent of the surrounding HTML element which you can test

 # Fickr API

 In order for this project to work you have to use an API key.
 Request one here: https://www.flickr.com/services/api/misc.api_keys.html